 Concussions are traumatic brain injuries that can temporarily alter brain function and cause headaches, concentration difficulties, loss of coordination and balance, and memory loss.
 Some also cause loss of consciousness, but this is relatively unusual.
 Concussions usually happen because an accident victim was hit on the head or violently shaken.
 They may occur due to a car or motorcycle accident, or a bad fall.
-If you suffer a concussion due to someone else's negligence, the Los Angeles injury lawyers at Sharifi Firm may be able to help you pursue damages.
+If you suffer a concussion due to someone else's negligence, you should consult a Los Angeles concussion lawyer to find out about your options.
+The injury lawyers at Sharifi Firm may be able to help you pursue damages.
 Although many concussions are mild, some people suffer post-concussion syndrome, in which their symptoms last weeks or many months after the concussion.
 Symptoms can include anxiety, insomnia, headaches, irritability, sensitivity to noise and light, dizziness, and fatigue.Pursuing Compensation for a Concussion

 In order to recover damages for a concussion or a lingering post-concussion syndrome, a plaintiff will most likely need to show someone else's negligence.
 To establish negligence as a plaintiff, you will need to prove by a preponderance of the evidence that the defendant owed you a duty of care, the defendant breached the duty of care, the breach caused your injuries, and you incurred damages.